missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The government agency responsible for maintaining driving records in Missouri is the Department of Revenue.
 According to the law, it provides access to driving records in the state on request.
 However, the state laws mandate that access to personal information on these records should be restricted.
 This means that an individual may only access personal information on a Missouri driving record if they own the record or if they have obtained consent from the record holder.
 Inquirers requesting driving records of other individuals may only access records that do not contain personally identifiable information.

 Also, the Driver’s Privacy Protection Act (DPPA) limits the disclosure of “personal information” on driving records obtained from Missouri’s Departments of Revenue.
 It only grants access to personal information on records when the requester is exempted by the act.
-For example, law enforcement agencies, attorneys and insurance companies can access full driving records of individuals in the state to perform their functions.
+For example, law enforcement agencies, attorneys, and insurance companies can access full driving records of individuals in the state to perform their functions.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Such websites operate independently of state agencies which may make searching simpler, as they are not limited by geographic location.
+Most third-party sites also have search engines that may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 • The name of the person involved in the record, unless said person is a juvenile